OF MAIN PAGE

 "Peace Monuments Around the World" is the world's largest collection of peace monument information.
 We have identified about 4,000 peace monuments on all continents and in most nations of the world.
 We freely share our entire collection on this website -- and share 416 peace monuments in our book "Monumental Beauty" -- the cover of which is shown above (along with three books in which our chapters appear).

-Go to Peace Monuments by Nation to access separate files for peace monuments in large nations collective files for large areas of relatively small countries (e.g. Africa).
+---> Go to Peace Monuments by Nation to access separate files for peace monuments in large nations collective files for large areas of relatively small countries (e.g. Africa).
 These files show WHERE peace monuemnts are around the world.
+Includes links to all geographic files, places with many peace monuments & museums for peace.

-Go to Peace Monuments by Year to access separate files for recent years (1981-2017) & collective files for all earlier years.
-These files show WHEN peace monuements were dedicated throughout history.
+---> Go to Peace Monuments by Year to access separate files for recent years (1981-2017) & collective files for all earlier years.
+These files show WHEN peace monuments were dedicated throughout history.
+Includes links to all chronological files, oldest peace monuments, newest peace monument & peace history.

-Go to Peace Monuments by Theme to access separate web pages for many different themes & subjects.
-These files show HOW peace monuements relatee to each other internationally.
-For example, all peace bells are in one file, and all peace monuments relaed to reconciliation are in another.
+---> Go to Peace Monuments by Theme to access separate web pages for many different themes & subjects.
+These files show HOW peace monuments relate to each other internationally.
+For example, all peace bells are in one file, and all peace monuments related to reconciliation are in another.
+Includes peace themes, physical forms of peace monuments, museums for peace, peace organizations & human tragedies.

 Our collection includes most of the world's major peace monuments and many of its minor peace monuments.
 But we have have by no means found ALL peace monuments.
 So we rely on you, the visitors to this website, to submit information about any errors & omissions you find on these pages.
 Please go to our Contact page for our email & Facebook addresses (& even our telephone number).